top of page

 • What does the client want to be doing—but currently can’t?

-• What would improvement look like for them in daily life, not just symptom terms?
+• What would improvement look like for them in daily life, not just in terms of symptoms?

 • What is maintaining the problem?
-(Think both personal and systemic factors.)
+(Consider both personal and systemic factors.)

 From there, identify priority-based goals: